TheRealAnonymous008/quartz/content/details/game design/Players and Why We Play Games.md

 # Typology by Sex
-* While [[False Priors and Extension Neglect|Stereotypical]], there is some reality behind the stereotypes that may be useful to the designer.
+* While [[False Priors|Stereotypical]], there is some reality behind the stereotypes that may be useful to the designer.

 | Male                             | Female                                     |
 | -------------------------------- | ------------------------------------------ |